h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/col_sample_rate_per_tree.rst

 Description
 ~~~~~~~~~~~

-This option specifies the column sampling rate for each tree.
-This can be a value from 0.0 to 1.0.
+This option specifies the column sampling rate for each tree (without replacement).
+This can be a value from 0.0 to 1.0 and defaults to 1.
 Note that it is multiplicative with ``col_sample_rate``, so setting both parameters to 0.8, for example, results in 64% of columns being considered at any given node to split.

 For an example model using: